alttch/eva3/doc/sfa/sfa_api_restful.rst

 Returns:

+history data in specified format or chart image.

-Options for chart (all are optional): * type: chart type (line or bar, default is line) * tf: chart time format * out: output format (svg, png, default is svg), * style: chart style (without "Style" suffix, e.g. Dark)
+Options for chart (all are optional):

+* type: chart type (line or bar, default is line)

+* tf: chart time format

+* out: output format (svg, png, default is svg),

+* style: chart style (without "Style" suffix, e.g. Dark)

 * other options: http://pygal.org/en/stable/documentation/configuration/chart.html#options (use range_min, range_max for range, other are passed as-is)

+If option "w" (fill) is used, number digits after comma can be specified.
+E.g. 5T:3 will output values with 3 digits after comma.

+Additionally SI prefix can be specified and value will be converted to kilos, megas etc, e.g. 5T:k:3 - divide value by 1000 and output 3 digits after comma.
+Valid prefixes are: k, M, G, T, P, E, Z, Y.

+If binary prefix is required, it should be followed by "b", e.g. 5T:Mb:3 - divide value by 2^20 and output 3 digits after comma.

 For chart, JSON RPC gets reply with "content_type" and "data" fields, where content is image content type.
 If PNG image format is selected, data is base64-encoded.